todiane/poster-palace/README.md

 - buy posters online
 - quality wall art
+- affordable wall art
+- affordable posters
 - high quality posters
 - large posters
 - extra large posters

+Open Graph meta tags were also used so the title and description of the site appears on social media if the link is shared.

 These keywords are weaved into the fabric of any web content written for the site and into naming the images.
-Two main types of poster that the store wants to focus on includes
+Two types of poster that the store wants to focus on promoting heavily includes

-- inspirational art (posters with inspirational images and/or words)
+- inspirational posters (posters with inspirational images and/or words)

 - abstract art (popular with interior designers and offices)

 <br>